Occupational Health Services in Turkey

 Postgraduate nursing education began in 1970 and since then MSN and PhD degrees in public health nursing have been offered.
 OH nursing classes are given within these programmes; however, there have not been any specific MSN or PhD programmes in OH nursing.

 In Turkey, any graduate nurse is entitled to work as an OH nurse, but they are mainly chosen from among those nurses who completed high school diploma programmes or who got MSN in Public Health Nursing.

 Turkish Occupational Health Nursing Association (TOHNA)

-Turkish Occupational Health Nursing Association (TOHNA) was founded and prepared a draft law on OHNs’ roles, functions, authority and qualifications, which was presented to the Ministry of Social Welfare.
+Turkish Occupational Health Nursing Association (TOHNA) was founded in 2003 and prepared a draft law on OHNs’ roles, functions, authority and qualifications, which was presented to the Ministry of Social Welfare.
 It has almost 200 members.

 - the health , safety, optimum working capacity